 One reason why zebras have stripes is to confuse predators when they are standing in a herd.
 It is harder for the lion to pick a single zebra if its stripes are blending in with its peers.
 Lately, more and more new theories we discover.
 Some scientists believe that their stripes keep them a lot cooler.
 The reason for this is that the dark lines absorb more sunlight compared to the light ones.
 After that, this stirs upwind that swirl the heat away.
 Other researchers have found that biting flies avoid striped patterns.

-Explore more photographs like ‘Zebra Stands In Sunset In A Cloud Of Dust,’ also discover our other African wildlife photographs.
-Our wildlife photographs you can license and buy as fine art photographic prints.
+Explore more photographs like ‘Zebra Stands In Sunset In A Cloud Of Dust,’ also discover my other African wildlife photographs.
+My wildlife photographs you can license and buy as fine art photographic prints, such as acrylic prints, modern metal, and canvas.